nabin0111/AJD/README.md

 ## Instructions for Using the Dataset and Extracting the King's Decisions

 ### 1. Unzip the Data
 First, extract the contents of `data.zip` before proceeding.
+After extraction, the data files must be located in the `data` folder.

 ### 2. Extracting Decisions Using the Rule-Based Model
 Run the `extract_decisions.py` script to extract the king's decisions using the rule-based model.